nestybox/sysbox-ee/docs/distro-compat.md

     }
     ```

-    This tells Docker to enable the user namespace in all containers
+    This tells Docker to use the Linux user namespace in all containers
     and map the root user in the container to the subid range of
     user `sysbox`, as defined in the `/etc/subuid` and `/etc/subgid` files.